Bill: Well, I guess it's up to us to start a new race of human beings.

 - Though not right before the climax of the story, Ragnarok the Animation gives us a suggestive scene between Iruga and Judia while she's tending to his poisoned wounds.
 Fast-forward to the epilogue, where she's holding a grey-haired baby.

 - In Mirai Nikki, Yukiteru and Yuno "become one" in the middle of the world starting to end around them.
-Right after they have sex, Yuki says something to Yuno that triggers the final battle.
+Right after they have sex, Yukki says something to Yuno that triggers the final battle.

 - Panty and Brief in the last episode of Panty & Stocking with Garterbelt.